hardikvasa/google-images-download/README.rst

     -nc, --no-clobber         Skip downloads that would download to existing files (overwriting them) --download-limit INTEGER  Download limit. set 0 for no limit.
     --requests-delay INTEGER  Delay between requests(seconds). set 0 for no delay.
+    --filename-format [basename|sha256]
-    --help                    Show this message and exit.
+                              Filename format of the url. default: basename --help                    Show this message and exit.

 To download keyword 'Taj mahal' and 'Pyramid of Giza'